OpenEngineer/remotePLC/README.md

 * output blocks (actuators, lights...)
 * stop blocks, stop the program on certain conditions (timeout, stability...)

 By configuring and connecting *blocks* in the right way you can automate your outputs based on your user and environment inputs.
+A web-based GUI is available through 127.0.0.1:8888.

 ## Usage
 From your shell: